minetest-mods/streets/README.md

 **NOTE:** This mod depends on the [ts_workshop](https://github.com/minetest-mods/ts_workshop) mod.

-If you want to improve loading time and reduce the number of registered nodes, you can set the setting `streets.only_basic_stairsplus` to true in `minetest.conf`.
+To improve loading time and reduce the number of registered nodes, this mod only registers stairsplus nodes for very basic roadmarkings.
-When this is enabled, stairsplus nodes will only be registered for very basic roadmarkings.
+If you want to have all possible nodes registered, you can set the setting `streets.only_basic_stairsplus` to false in `minetest.conf`.

 Forum topic: https://forum.minetest.net/viewtopic.php?t=2984